Naming customs of Hispanic America: Legal implications

-The Hispanic practice of omitting the second surname from the mother occasionally results in legal mistakes by entities in the United States, where, by social convention, there is a single last name inherited solely from the father.

-For example, the 2006 decision on Corona Fruits & Veggies v.
-Frozsun Foods, from one of the California Courts of Appeal, held that a creditor had failed to perfect its security interest in the strawberry crop of a debtor whose full true name was "Armando Muñoz Juárez".
+In a 2006 decision on Corona Fruits & Veggies v.
+Frozsun Foods, from one of the California Courts of Appeal, the court held that a creditor had failed to perfect its security interest in the strawberry crop of a debtor whose full true name was "Armando Muñoz Juárez".
 In accordance with Mexican naming convention, he frequently went by Armando Muñoz, and signed documents by that name, and the creditor's financing statement therefore referred to him as "Armando Muñoz".
 The court ruled: "Debtor's last name did not change when he crossed the border into the United States.
 The 'naming convention' is legally irrelevant[.]"
 In other words, under the California implementation of the Uniform Commercial Code, the debtor's "true last name" was Juárez (his maternal surname).
 Using the full name, including both the paternal and the maternal surname, would have also been legitimate.

 Indexing

 According to The Chicago Manual of Style, Spanish and Hispanophone names are indexed by the family name.
 In case there are two family names, the indexing is done under the father's family name; this would be the first element of the surname.
 Depending upon the person involved, the particle de may be treated as a part of a family name or it may be separated from a family name.
 The indexing of Hispanophone names differs from that of Portuguese or Lusophone names, where the indexing occurs from the final element of the name.